 After a DRY SPELL there will be hash arrows all over some areas.
-Use a special arrow or write the date and WH3 against the marks to assist the pack.
+Use a special arrow and WH3 against the marks to assist the pack.

 DO NOT use plastic bags and tape to mark the trail.
 If you feel you have no choice then make sure it is biodegradable.
 Also, avoid marks under flyovers that do not get washed by the rain.
 Hash marks are as much graffiti as anything else.
 Let's appear to be responsible people.

 I have known some people who, amazingly, have set a trail 3 days before the run and then wonder why it was a f... up.
-Personally, I never set a trail other than the day of the run.
+Never set a trail other than the day of the run.
 That is the best way to ensure the trail is as intact as possible at the start.
 If it does pour with rain and you have no time to re-set it, just run round with the pack and direct them.
 This, thankfully, does not happen often.
 Obviously, this is another reason why you should not try to be a "lone hare" unless you are very good and experienced in organising these things.
-Very few are.

-Let the pack have a bit of the run to the first check.
-In an hour, you should have about ten good checks but the terrain may dictate this.
+Let the pack have a bit of the run to the first check, but if there are 8 ways, close a few off please.
+Its a bit of fun not a mind bending complex puzzle to solve.
+Overall in an hour, you should aim to have about eight to ten good checks but the terrain may dictate this.

 Try and be reasonable.
 It has been said before and I say it again - MONSTER mountain climbs or millions of steps do NOT make a good hash run.
 A good run has variety and should finish with a nice flat (or slightly downhill) run-in to let the athletes have a little stretch at the end.
 Just remember the best and the worst runs that YOU have been on and try to avoid the obvious pitfalls.